Energinet-DataHub/green-energy-hub/docs/domain-language-guide-book.md

 A domain is not mandated to use everything from a single concept if it is not applicable.
 Eg. if a concept has a notion of `StreetNames` but it's not needed, then it is not expected to be implemented - *only use what is needed*.

+### Physical location

+*Description:* A physical location is as the name applies, a location that is bound to a physical location e.g. `building, street name, gps-coordinates`.

+Properties related to a physical location:

+- BuildingNumber
+- CityName
+- CitySubDivisionName
+- CountryCode
+- CountryName
+- PostalCode
+- StreetCode
+- StreetNameX (X is to be substituted with the individual street number e.g. StreetName1, StreetName2, StreetName3 etc.)

 ## Suffix on common properties

 Properties that are commonly used across many entities is expected to be easy identified.